Conditions of Sale

 12. By making a bid, either verbally or written, the bidder confirms that he has taken note of the terms of sale by auction and accepts these.

-13. These Terms of Auction are available in a German and an English version.
-In the event of any inconsistency, the German version shall control, in particular with regard to the interpretation of statutory terms and catalogue particulars.
+13. The Terms and Conditions of Auction have a German and an English version.
+In all cases of dispute or doubt, the German version shall prevail; this applies in particular to the interpretation of legal terms and catalogue information.

 14. Mandatory information according to the Regulation (EU) No 524/2013 of the European Parliament and of the Council: online dispute resolution